-Additional laws required documents many voters did not possess and, to complicate matters, registration was sporadic and often occurred at odd times.
+Additional laws required documents many voters did not possess and, to further restrict access, voter registration was sporadic and often occurred at inconvenient times.
 Strategies that worked in one state were copied in others.
-“Each state became in effect a laboratory for testing one device or another.
-Indeed, the cross-fertilization and coordination between the movements to restrict the suffrage in the Southern states amounted to a public conspiracy.”23 One of the last but most effective devices was the Democratic “white primary” system.
-By excluding blacks from the process during which party candidates were chosen and strategy was set, the Democratic Party became the de facto government in the South.22
+“Each state became in effect a laboratory for testing one device or another,” wrote a historian of the era.
+“Indeed, the cross-fertilization and coordination between the movements to restrict the suffrage in the Southern states amounted to a public conspiracy.”
+One of the last but most effective devices was the Democratic “white primary” system in which black voters and back candidates were not allowed to participate.
+By excluding African Americans from the process during which the parties selected candidates and set their strategies, the Democratic Party became the de facto government in the South.22

-Tillman first suggested calling a constitutional convention in 1894, clearly with the intention of permanently disfranchising the state’s black population.
-He was the driving force throughout the convention, controlling the powerful committee on suffrage.
-One scholar notes that “in no other state was a single public figure identified so vividly and indisputably with disfranchisement.”32 However, six black delegates with vast political experience—including former Representatives Robert Smalls and Thomas Miller—were elected to the convention, primarily via a voter registration drive before the 1894 election that was spearheaded by Representative George Murray as part of his effort to win re-election in his coastal South Carolina congressional seat.33 Though severely outnumbered and hampered by rules that discouraged their participation, the black delegates were eloquent and determinedly opposed to the proceedings.
-They drew national attention to South Carolina’s convention when they submitted their grievances for publication in the New York World in September 1895.34
+Virtually alone in their advocacy for black South Carolinians, six black delegates with vast political experience—including former Representatives Robert Smalls and Thomas Miller—had been elected to the convention, primarily via a voter registration drive before the 1894 election.
+Representative George Murray had spearheaded that effort as part of his re-election campaign in his coastal South Carolina congressional district.32 Though severely outnumbered and hampered by rules that discouraged their participation, the black delegates eloquently and determinedly opposed the proceedings.
+They drew national attention to South Carolina’s convention when they submitted their objections for publication in the New York World in September 1895.33

 “Packing” and “Cracking” Black Majority Districts